MP Estate Planning UK

 What is Inheritance Tax?

 Inheritance tax rates can be significant, and understanding how they apply is essential for effective estate planning.
+Without proper planning, up to 40p in every pound above the nil rate band goes straight to HMRC rather than to your family.

 A vast, ornate oak table dominates the center of a high-ceilinged, wood-paneled study.
 Sunlight streams in through large, arched windows, casting a warm glow on the intricate details of the antique furnishings.
 On the table, a stack of documents and a silver-tipped quill pen sit alongside a vintage brass lamp, hinting at the important financial matters being discussed.
 The walls are lined with towering bookshelves, suggesting the wealth of knowledge and expertise available to navigate the complexities of inheritance tax in the UK.